NuwanJ/eKYC-prototype-rhino-partners/README.md

-# eKYC Demo - Rhino Partners
+# eKYC Prototype - Rhino Partners

-This is a demo application as a PoC for automated eKYC, with face detection with liveness identification, and identity document verification.
+This is a prototype application for automated eKYC, with face detection, liveness identification, and identity document verification.

 ## API Services